markmandel/jruby-lwjgl/README.md

 # Opengl

-TODO: Write a gem description

-## Installation

-Add this line to your application's Gemfile:

-    gem 'opengl'

-And then execute:

-    $ bundle

-Or install it yourself as:

-    $ gem install opengl
+Examples of using [LWJGL](http://www.lwjgl.org/) with [JRuby](http://jruby.org/).

+As I'm learning LWJGL and OpenGL, I'm uploading examples here and writing blog posts on my [blog](http://www.compoundtheory.com)

+This is set up as a gem for convenience, although I can't see why you would want to install it.

 ## Usage

-TODO: Write usage instructions here
+You may want to install JRuby with RVM, as the .rvmrc sets up the appropriate JRUBY_OPTS environment variables to tell JRuby to tell the JVM to load up the native extensions that LWJGL needs.

 ## Contributing

 1. Fork it
-2. Create your feature branch (`git checkout -b my-new-feature`)
+2. Create your feature branch (`git checkout -b feature/my-new-feature`)
 3. Commit your changes (`git commit -am 'Add some feature'`)
-4. Push to the branch (`git push origin my-new-feature`)
+4. Push to the branch (`git push origin feature/my-new-feature`)
 5. Create new Pull Request